heusalagroup/hg-dashboard/README.md

 * http://localhost:3000     -- The dashboard frontend in development mode
 * http://localhost:3000/api -- The dashboard backend redirected to local port 3500

+### Logging in to the system

+By default, only users using email addresses from accepted domains can log in and create initial workspaces.

+You don't need to have access to the email address to use the development system.
+Any email message the local system sends can be read from the MailHog interface at [localhost:8025](http://localhost:8025).
+The verification code is also printed on the server's debug log.

+You can change this domain by changing `VALID_ADMIN_DOMAINS` array at `backend/src//fi/hg/dashboard/constants/dashboard-api.ts`.
+It defaults to the domain `example.fi` and `example.com`.
+You need to build the system again to make the change work.

+Once a user with another email address is added to a workspace they can log in to the system -- even if not using example domains.

 ### Update all submodules

 We have a script to update all changes from upstream git repositories.